• Skip to primary navigation

 • Soy sauce: Here, we went with dark soy sauce, again it is mostly for color.

 • Spices: White pepper, coriander, nutmeg, and smoked paprika.
-Do not omit any of the spices, it's very important to give the sausages an authentic flavor.
+Do not omit any of the spices; it’s very important to give the sausages an authentic flavor.

 • Liquid smoke: While optional, it brings a nice smokiness to the sausages.

-If you own a stovetop smoker, you can definitely omit the liquid smoke and smoke the sausages with your favorite wood chips in a smoker for about 5 minutes, the flavor will be even better!
+If you own a stovetop smoker, you can definitely omit the liquid smoke and smoke the sausages with your favorite wood chips in a smoker for about 5 minutes.
+The flavor will be even better!

 Wrapping vegan sausages

-The texture of the mixture should be quite sticky, you will have to use oiled hands to prevent it from sticking.
-If the mixture appears too dry or too easy to work with, add a little bit more water, otherwise your sausages will not be tender.
+The texture of the mixture should be quite sticky.
+You will have to use oiled hands to prevent it from sticking.
+If the mixture appears too dry or too easy to work with, add a little bit more water.
+Otherwise, your sausages will not be tender.

 Repeat with the remaining mixture, and steam the cocktail sausages for about 12 minutes.